mas-bandwidth/reliable/README.md

 reliable_endpoint_send_packet( endpoint, packet, sizeof( packet ) );
 ```

-And the process packet callback will be called for each packet received by the endpoint.

-You can get acks for packets sent through an endpoint like this:
+And can get acks for packets sent through an endpoint like this:

 ```c
 int num_acks;